mdmcoin/mdm-data-service/README.md

 If you decide to use NodeJS directly (without Docker), we recommend using a process manager, such as `pm2`.

-#### Daemons
-To add candles and pairs functionality the following Docker daemons must be used:
-- Candles — calculate candles for exchange transactions (see [description](https://hub.docker.com/r/wavesplatform/data-service-candles/))
-- Pairs — calculate last pairs for 24h exchange transactions (see [description](https://hub.docker.com/r/wavesplatform/data-service-pairs/))

-#### Documentation
-You can run your own instance of Swagger online documentation.
-To do this, you have to:
-1. Build Docker image from docs/ directory:
-    ```bash
-    docker build -t wavesplatform/data-service-docs docs/
-    ```
-2. Run the container
-    ```bash
-    docker run --rm -d -p 8080:8080 -e SWAGGER_JSON=/app/openapi.json wavesplatform/data-service-docs
-    ```

-Its will start the documentation server at `localhost:8080`.
-Enjoy!

 #### General recommendations
 - Set up a dedicated web server such as Nginx in front of data-service backends (for ssl/caching/balancing);